sequencejeg/configure-vm/README.md

 ![image](https://github.com/user-attachments/assets/825f97d3-91e6-4be2-8faa-86842daaa297)
-<h1>Configuring a virtual machine and remote desktop (Azure)</h1>
+<h1>Creating and Configuring a virtual machine and then using Remote Desktop (Azure)</h1>
-This tutorial outlines the implementation of Azure Virtual Machines and remote desktop.<br />
+This tutorial showcases the implementation of Azure Virtual Machines and how to connect to them using remote desktop.<br />

 <h2>Environments and Technologies Used</h2>

-- Microsoft Azure (Virtual Machines/Compute)
+- Microsoft Azure
 - Remote Desktop
+- Windows App (for macOS)

 <h2>Operating Systems Used </h2>

-- Windows Server 2022
+- macOS Sequoia
-- Windows 10
+- Windows 10 (21H2)

 <h2>Deployment and Configuration Steps</h2>
-<h2>CREATING VIRTUAL MACHINE</h2>
+<h2>Creating our Virtual Machine</h2>

 1. Visit Azure